Byron2306/VAMP/README.md

 > `backend.ws_bridge` and the browser extension now communicate via the agent server.
 Existing automation entrypoints (`vamp_agent.py`) continue to function but source credentials and configuration exclusively from the agent runtime.

 If you prefer the Windows helper, run `scripts\setup_backend.bat`.
-The script now performs a lightweight health check using `scripts/check_ollama.py` before launching the REST API and WebSocket bridge, so you'll immediately see whether your configured Ollama/VAMP Cloud endpoint is reachable (and whether the backend will run in offline mode).
-When no endpoint is configured, the helper automatically probes `http://127.0.0.1:11434/api/chat` / `http://localhost:11434/api/chat` (local Ollama) before falling back to the hosted VAMP Cloud default, and exports whichever option succeeds to the rest of the setup pipeline.
+The script now performs a lightweight health check using `scripts/check_ollama.py` before launching the REST API and WebSocket bridge, so you'll immediately see whether the local Ollama runtime (127.0.0.1:11434) is reachable.
+No API keys or cloud endpoints are required—the helper exports the detected loopback URL to every backend component automatically.

 ### 3b. 🔍 Inspect the AI stack live